syncfusion-content/ej2-angular-docs/ej2-angular/maskedtextbox/how-to/set-cursor-position-while-focus-on-the-input-textbox.md

 ---
 layout: post
-title: Set cursor position in Angular Maskedtextbox Component | Syncfusion
+title: Set cursor position in Angular MaskedTextBox Component | Syncfusion
-description: Learn here all about set cursor position while focus on the input textbox in Syncfusion Essential Angular Maskedtextbox component its elements and more.
+description: Learn here all about set cursor position while focus on the input textbox in Syncfusion Essential Angular MaskedTextBox component, its elements and more.
 platform: ej2-angular
 control: Set cursor position while focus on the input textbox
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Set cursor position in Angular Maskedtextbox Component
+# Set cursor position in Angular MaskedTextBox Component

 By default, on focusing the MaskedTextBox the entire mask gets selected.
 You can customize by using any one of the following methods: